Achievements

 CENTERING GIRLS AT THE UNITED STATE OF WOMEN

-Rights4Girls did a plenary presentation on our Girls at the Margin National Alliance (G@TM) and its policy goals at the United State of Women Conference.
-G@TM is a national coalition of over 200 girl-serving organizations that we co-lead with our partners at National Crittenton.
+Rights4Girls did a plenary presentation on our Girls at the Margin National Alliance and its policy goals at the United State of Women Conference.
+Girls at the Margin is a national coalition of over 200 girl-serving organizations that we co-lead with our partners at National Crittenton.

 GIRLS SUMMIT AT THE OBAMA WHITE HOUSE